Castle Rock's Fourth of July 2026: The Party Is Still On, the Fireworks Are Not

 Photo via web search

-The celebration runs 5:30 to 9:30 p.m. on July 4 at Festival Park in downtown Castle Rock.
+The celebration still runs 5:30 to 9:30 p.m. on July 4 at Festival Park (302 Second Street) in downtown Castle Rock, free to walk in.
 The Denver Dolls open at 5:30, the Castle Rock Band takes over at 6:45, and Thunder Roads closes it out at 8.
-In between there is the annual Pie Bake-Off, food trucks, and the kind of family programming that makes it easy to show up early and settle in.
+The annual Pie Bake-Off runs 5:30 to 6:30 on Perry Street, with food trucks and family programming filling the gaps.
+It is still the classic small-town Fourth, it just ends with a last encore instead of a last shell.

-More Douglas County Fourth of July: Parker, Lone Tree, Highlands Ranch, or see every fireworks show in the county.
+More Douglas County Fourth of July: Parker, Lone Tree, Highlands Ranch, or see what's still on across the county.

 Sources